iromath/hcrpcclient/examples/dcrwalletwebsockets/README.md

-dcrwallet Websockets Example
+hcwallet Websockets Example
 ============================

-This example shows how to use the hcrpcclient package to connect to a dcrwallet RPC server using TLS-secured websockets, register for notifications about changes to account balances, and get a list of unspent transaction outputs (utxos) the wallet can sign.
+This example shows how to use the hcrpcclient package to connect to a hcwallet RPC server using TLS-secured websockets, register for notifications about changes to account balances, and get a list of unspent transaction outputs (utxos) the wallet can sign.